Iron Chef America: History

 Iron Chef America first aired as a special titled Iron Chef America: Battle of the Masters.
 Unlike Iron Chef USA, Iron Chef America quickly earned legitimacy with the appearance of Iron Chefs Hiroyuki Sakai and Masaharu Morimoto.
 (Chen Kenichi was also originally slated to appear, but he was absent due to a scheduling conflict.)
 The first Battle of the Masters involved Sakai and Flay, with the theme of trout.
 There, Sakai had made two dishes of note: one was gift-wrapped to commemorate the opening of Kitchen Stadium America, while the other was trout ice cream, a dish that would be repeatedly recalled and referred to later on when anyone used the ice cream maker.
-Other battles in Battle of the Masters were Morimoto taking on Batali, Morimoto taking on Wolfgang Puck, and a tag team battle where Morimoto and Flay teamed up against Sakai and Batali.
+Other battles in Battle of the Masters were Morimoto taking on Batali, Morimoto taking on Wolfgang Puck in Puck’s only battle, and a tag team battle where Morimoto and Flay teamed up against Sakai and Batali.
 Battle of the Masters was largely successful and a regular series was commissioned.

 The regular series is taped in New York, while Battle of the Masters took place in Los Angeles at Los Angeles Center Studios.
 Because of his other interests, Puck was forced to decline to appear in the regular series, and Morimoto took his place.
-Later that season, Cat Cora debuted as an Iron Chef during "Battle Potato", becoming the first female chef to hold the rank.
+Later that season, in the final episode of the listed order, Cat Cora debuted as an Iron Chef during "Battle Potato", becoming the first female chef to hold that rank.

 The second season of Iron Chef America began airing in July 2005.
 This season saw its first and second ties on the American show: the first aired on July 31, 2005, with both challenger and Iron Chef receiving 45 points.
 In this case, unlike Iron Chef, there is no overtime, although a rematch was suggested by Alton Brown.
 The third such tied result occurred in Season Three, when Susur Lee challenged Bobby Flay in Battle Bacon.